 8.35am: Starting the hike!

-From the map, you can see there’re 3 elevations from the beginning that will be more challenging, before the path becomes easier at the end.
+From the map, you can see there’s 3 elevations from the beginning that will be more challenging, before the path becomes easier at the end.

 Pulpit Rock is supposed to be a relatively easy hike..

-I tried finding information online before going, but couldn’t find enough.
+I tried finding information online before going, but couldn’t find enough about Pulpit Rock’s hike difficulty.
 My fit friend, Caroline (The Travelling Sloth), reassured me that the hike will be fine.

 You can see it’s always these two people leading the way, while my other girlfriend and I struggled behind 😂